We show you how to control your stress and use it to your advantage!

 Here are six ways to do it:

-1. Use the adrenaline rush to help your performance
+1. Use the adrenaline rush from exam stress to help your performance

 When faced with a stressful situation, the brain releases certain chemicals that prepare the body for the age-old "fight or flight" response.
 Our ancient ancestors used these reactions to help them successfully flee from or fight off predators.